Faller Program

 In British Columbia, WorkSafeBC has approved three Administrators to train Fallers.
 They are:

-- The BC Forest Safety Council – production harvesting
+- The BC Forest Safety Council – Production Harvesting

-- The BC Wildfire Service (provincial government agency)
+- The BC Wildfire Service (Provincial Government Agency)

-- CAGC- Oil and Gas (seismic)
+- CAGC- Oil and Gas

 The Oil and Gas industry in Canada has adopted the BC program to be used throughout the industry and promote transferability and mobility among workers and sectors.